anabiman/pygran/README.md

 # Welcome to the PyGran webpage!

 PyGran is an open-source toolkit primarily designed for analyzing DEM simulation data.
 In addition to performing basic and custom post-processing, PyGran enables running DEM simulation with [LIGGGHTS](https://www.cfdem.com/liggghtsr-open-source-discrete-element-method-particle-simulation-code) in Python.
-It's recommended to use PyGran with Python 3.7 and later versions.
+It's recommended to use PyGran with Python 3.7 or higher versions.
+If you wish to use PyGran's mesh capabilities via VTK, Python<=3.8 is recommended.

 The main features of PyGran:

 - Interactive DEM simulation and/or analysis using Python
 - Parallel "multiple parameter, single script" simulation for parametrization and sensitivity analysis
-- Intuitive (matlab-like) syntax for particle manipulation and analysis (e.g. slicing, concatenating, etc.)
+- Intuitive syntax for particle manipulation and analysis (e.g. slicing, concatenating, etc.)
 - Post-processing coupled particle-mesh DEM simulation with VTK
 - Quick and easy plotting of DEM data with matplotlib
 - Support for high-performance computing with MPI